 Multimeter: The digital measuring device is so versatile

-A multimeter is part of the standard equipment of every professional electrician, but the handy measuring device can also bring enormous added value with regard to IoT projects or repairs in the private sector.
+A multimeter is part of the standard equipment of every professional electrician, but the handy measuring device can also bring enormous added value regarding IoT projects or repairs in the private sector.
 It is versatile, easy to use and generally affordable.
-We tell you what exactly is meant by a multimeter, which variants there are and what you should definitely bear in mind when using it.
+We tell you what exactly is meant by a multimeter, which variants there are and what you should bear in mind when using it.

 What is a multimeter used for?